Do families have to pay tuition to attend hta?

 Can my child participate in high school sports while attending HTA?

-High school students meeting academic and attendance requirements have the opportunity to participate in athletics at the high school in the area that they reside in.
-Students interested in participating in athletics should contact HTA’s Athletic Director, Sterling Carlvaho at firstname.lastname@example.org.
+High school students meeting academic and attendance requirements have the opportunity to participate in athletics at their neighborhood public high school.
+Students interested in participating in athletics should contact HTA’s Athletic Director, Sterling Carvalho at firstname.lastname@example.org.

 Are there opportunities for my child to socialize with peers outside of the classroom?